15 Best Things to Do in Margate (FL)

 FATVillage

-Despite its name, Fort Lauderdale’s FATVillage is not an exclusive weight loss facility, but it is a popular hangout area for artsy travelers and locals looking to get away from the hustle, bustle, and mobs of tourists for which the city is known.
+Despite its name, Fort Lauderdale’s FATVillage is not an exclusive weight loss facility.
+Instead, it’s a hangout for artsy travelers and locals in search of a bit more inspiration.

-FATVillage is particularly well-known for its art walks that are held the last Saturday of every month from 6 until 11 PM.
+My ideal time to visit FATVillage is for one of the Artwalks, held on the last Saturday of every month from 6 until 10 PM.

 Stonewall National Museum And ArchivesSource: Stonewall National Museum & Archives / Facebook